 Grab a Del’s Lemonade on your way back into Newport to take a walk along the Cliff Walk, a scenic 3.5 mile mainly paved walkway along the cliffs at the foot of the Newport mansions.
 Del’s Lemonade is an oh-so-good, refreshing, only-in-Rhode-Island frozen lemonade, but don’t expect a straw.

 After that head into downtown Providence to enjoy our unique music and art installation along the cities canals Waterfire.
 This is one of my favorite experiences anywhere in the world.
 It engages all of your senses and is spectacular.
-The sound of global jazz and classical music along with the smells of carefully chosen fire woods fills the air, as the heat tickles your skin and you watch the boats gliding on the water refilling the fire pits.
+Your ears will be filled with the sound of global jazz and classical music.
+The smells of carefully chosen fire woods fills the air and the heat tickles your skin as you watch the boats gliding on the water refilling the fire pits.
 It only occurs on certain nights, but I would recommend booking your visit around it- it’s that good!
 Be sure to walk along the basin as you will find street performers and chandeliers under bridges.
 For a real treat, book a gondola ride well ahead of time.

 Are you tired yet?
 Definitely a hare day, but super fun!